-With the rise of digitalisation And that also means that much has changed in the last 10 years in the digital age we live in.
+We are yet again near the finish line of another decade.
+And that also means that much has changed in the last 10 years in the digital age we live in.
 We’ve welcomed the emergence of AI, seen the world shift to everything mobile and seen that all is possible in the past couple of years.
-Before we flip the calendar for another year, let’s recap on what’s been all the rage in the world of web design this year
+Before we flip the calendar for another year, let’s recap on what’s been all the rage in the world of web design this year:

 The concept of ‘less is more’ has been around a long time and it couldn’t be more true for website design.
 Minimal designs have dominated web interfaces and for a very sound reason, that it is perfectly functional.
 Think of it as such — With lesser things to see and sieve through, a user is able to navigate and locate for exactly what they want.
 Simplified web design encourages a seamless user experience and aids with faster decision-making process.

 Now what are micro interactions within your website?
 According to Dan Saffer, “Microinteractions are contained product moments that revolve around a single use case—they have one main task.”
 Simply put, imagine if you were to press Like on a Facebook status or photo, the little grey thumb icon wriggles and turns blue as an indication of it already being liked.
 That is a microinteraction.
 Not only does this add an exciting touch visually, it adds a humanistic touch to your website and makes it more personable for the user.
 The list of ways on how you can incorporate microinteractions in your website goes on and it has definitely been an increasing trend of today.
 Here’s our favourite example from the recent release of the AirPods Pro.
 From the witty use of animations of images to even page scroll, we’re definitely sold.